-Uncoated retroreflectors are deployed on the SLR reference payload standard of the ILRS: LAGEOS (LAser GEOdynamics Satellite).
-Similarly, the uncoated Apollo CCRs are the reference standard for LLR.
-Uncoated retroreflectors with properly insulated mounting (like Apollo and LAGEOS) can minimize thermal degradation and significantly increase optical performance and, as such, are emerging as the recommended design for GNSS satellites.
-Therefore, in order to "calibrate" our SCF-Test, we tested in 2009 an engineering model of the LAGEOS satellite, lent by NASA-GSFC.
+Uncoated retroreflectors are deployed on the SLR standard reference payload of the ILRS: LAGEOS (LAser GEOdynamics Satellite).
+Similarly, the uncoated Apollo CCRs are the standard reference for LLR.
+Uncoated retroreflectors with a properly insulated mounting (like Apollo and LAGEOS) can minimize thermal degradation and significantly increase optical performance and, thus, they are emerging as the recommended design for GNSS satellites.
+Therefore, in order to "calibrate" our SCF-Test, in 2009 we tested an engineering model of the LAGEOS satellite, given to us on loan by NASA-GSFC.
 LAGEOS is a satellite designed by NASA and launched in 1976.
 It is a passive sphere with a diameter of 60 cm, mainly made of Aluminum, covered by 426 uncoated CCRs.
-Since its launch the satellite provided important information on Earth's shape, gravitational field and tectonic plate movements, but, most important, due to its high mass-to-area ratio and orbit stability, it gives a reference for the Earth's center of mass (geocenter), along with other cannonball SLR targets.
+Since its launch, the satellite has provided important information on Earth's shape, gravitational field and tectonic plate movements, but, most important, due to its high mass-to-area ratio and the stability of the orbit, it gives a reference for the Earth's center of mass (geocenter), along with other cannonball SLR targets.

-LAGEOS Sector: at GSFC (top left); in the SCF, controlled in temperature by an interface Cu plate, with laser illuminating one CCR (top right); IR thermogram (bottom left); CCR FFDP in velocity aberration plane in microrad units (bottom right).
+LAGEOS Sector: at GSFC (top left); in the SCF, temperaturecontrolled by an interface Cu plate, with laser illuminating one CCR (top right); IR thermogram (bottom left); CCR FFDP in velocity aberration plane in microrad units (bottom right).